trekhleb/machine-learning-experiments/README.md

 jupyter notebook
 ```

 Jupyter will be available locally at `http://localhost:8888/`.
+Experiments notebooks may be found in `experiments` folder.

 ### Launch demos locally